lanlab-org/OAPS-Jifry/Documents/UserDoc.md

 Step 2:  **Inside the Java folder you will find a jdk-XX** folder, open it and open the  **bin** folder,  **copy the path of bin folder**.

-Note:- Now you have to set the environment variable.
+Note:- you have to add the above path to the environment variable PATH.

 Step 3:  For that Go to **Control Panel > System and Security > System > Advanced System Setting > Environment Variables**

 Step 4:Under **System variable**, you will find “**PATH**” just select it and click on **edit.** Now click on **New** and **add the bin folder location**, after that click on “**OK**“.

-For the JSTL it is the same process
+For the JSTL it is the same process.

 ### mysql-connector-java